What to expect from training

 Clients often ask how many sessions it will take to achieve results.
-The answer really depends on you and on your dog, but think about your favorite sport or hobby, or subject in school.
+The answer really depends on you and your dog, but think about your favorite sport or hobby, or subject in school.
 Were you an expert in an hour?
 Probably not!
 It will take time and practice for your dog to be good at any behavior that isn't natural.
 (Hint: natural dog behaviors are digging, barking, scavenging food, and chewing stuff up!)
 There is no magic wand for dogs that will change behavior without time and effort.

 Here are some factors generally affecting the success of training and speed of training results: